dfuse-io/docs/content/guides/ethereum/getting-started/other-languages.md

 menuTitle: Other Languages
 ---

-The code from the examples on this page lives {{< externalLink href="https://github.com/dfuse-io/docs/tree/master/quickstarts" title="in the quickstarts folder of this docs GitHub repository">}}.
+The code from the examples on this page lives {{< external-link href="https://github.com/dfuse-io/docs/tree/master/quickstarts" title="in the quickstarts folder of this docs GitHub repository">}}.

 ## 1. Get a dfuse API Key